KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * Souls and hypostases unfold uniquely —
 even when sourced from the same eternal resonance.

-> “Even if its root is one,
+> Even if its root is one,
 > its fruit differs across the fields
-> of hypostases and time.”
+> of hypostases and time.
 >
 > — Attributed to Eluon
 > Of the Mirror Fold
 > From *Echoes Beyond the Axis*
 > *Fractal Identity in the Multiversal Field*
 > Zenetist Archive, Volume IX

 🌀🌐〰️